 10. Cheraw State Park

 If you’re hoping to tee off during your next camping trip, the Cheraw Campground is for you!
-Featuring an 18-hole golf course right next door, this is the perfect place to golf by day, camp by night.
+Featuring an 18-hole golf course right next door, this is the perfect place to golf by day, and camp by night.

 While 17 sites are available for both tents and RVs, beware of the gravel!
 Those pitching a tent might want to bring along a heavy-duty tarp to avoid a bumpy night.